-Under the rules of the U.S. Securities and Exchange Commission ("SEC"), stockholders who wish to submit proposals for inclusion in the Proxy Statement for the 2023 Annual Meeting of Stockholders must submit such proposals to our Corporate Secretary so as to be received by us at 4242 Campus Point Court, Suite 200, San Diego, CA 92121, by close of business on or before December 26, 2022.
+Under the rules of the U.S. Securities and Exchange Commission ("SEC"), stockholders who wish to submit proposals for inclusion in the Proxy Statement for the 2024 Annual Meeting of Stockholders must submit such proposals to our Corporate Secretary so as to be received by us at 4242 Campus Point Court, Suite 200, San Diego, California 92121, by close of business on or before January 2, 2024, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-If a stockholder intends to make a nomination or present a proposal for other business (other than pursuant to Rule 14a-8 of the Securities Exchange Act of 1934 (the "Exchange Act")) at the 2023 Annual Meeting of Stockholders, the stockholder must deliver written notice to our Corporate Secretary at the address provided above not earlier than January 24, 2023 and not later than February 23, 2023.
+If a stockholder intends to make a director nomination or present a proposal for other business (other than pursuant to Rule 14a-8 under the Exchange Act) at the 2024 Annual Meeting of Stockholders, the stockholder must deliver written notice to our Corporate Secretary at the address provided above not earlier than February 9, 2024 and not later than March 10, 2024.
 Such nomination(s) or proposal(s) may or may not be included in the Proxy Statement.
-If the date of the 2023 Annual Meeting of Stockholders changes by more than 30 calendar days from the anniversary of the 2022 Annual Meeting of Stockholders, then stockholder notice must be received not later than the close of business on the later of: (i) the 90th calendar day prior to such annual meeting; or (ii) the 10th calendar day following the day on which public disclosure of the date of such meeting is first made.
-In addition to giving notice pursuant to the advance notice provisions of the Company's bylaws, a stockholder who intends to solicit proxies in support of nominees submitted under these advance notice provisions must also provide the notice required Rule 14a-19, the SEC's universal proxy rule, to our Corporate Secretary regarding such intent no later than March 25, 2023.
+If the date of the 2024 Annual Meeting of Stockholders changes by more than 30 calendar days prior to, or more than 30 calendar days after, the anniversary of the 2023 Annual Meeting of Stockholders, then stockholder notice must be delivered not later than the close of business on the later of: (i) the 90th calendar day prior to such annual meeting; or (ii) the 10th calendar day following the day on which public disclosure of the date of such meeting is first made.
+We also advise you to review our bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.

+In addition, stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide in their notice any additional information required by Rule 14a-19(b) under the Exchange Act.